ccls/sequencing/README.md

 [Trinity 2012-06-08](http://trinityrnaseq.sourceforge.net)
 Not including the ~50MB of sample data

+## General modifications

+Changed all perl scripts she-bang to use environment selected perl.
+Blat doesn't have any perl, so this was just Bowtie, Bowtie2, Blast and Trinity.

+	From ...

+		#!/usr/bin/perl

+	... to ...

+		#!/usr/bin/env perl

 ## Included BLAT 34 modifications required for me to compile

 	blatSrc34/jkOwnLib/gfPcrLib.c